Skip to content Skip to footer

 • the tooth cannot erupt from the jawbone as it is wedged vertically under the crown of the adjacent tooth

-• in such cases, the only thing that helps is to remove the adjacent tooth in front of the wisdom tooth
+• in such cases, the only thing that helps is the removal of the adjacent tooth in front of the wisdom tooth